beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 services.
 The OpenStack Compute service, also referred to as Nova, is on a shared-nothing messaging-based architecture, which allows running the services on multiple servers.
 The services, which compose Nova communicate via the Advanced Message Queue Protocol (AMQP) using asynchronous calls to avoid blocking.
-In the next section we compare the major open source Cloud platforms.
+More detailed information about installation and administration of OpenStack in given in the official manuals [@openstack2012administration-manual; @openstack2012install-manual].
+In the next section we compare OpenStack with the other major open source Cloud platforms.

 # Comparison of Open Source Cloud Platforms